pdel4096/PCP-paperwork-guide/docs/exams/faa-medical.md

 If one of these turns up in your history-taking, stop and send them to an AME.
 Signing the checklist does not make the problem go away, and the pilot is the one who eats the consequences.

-## The part that matters more than the form: your prescription pad
+## The part that matters more than the form: the medication list

 Most of the harm a PCP does in aviation medicine has nothing to do with paperwork.
 It is writing a prescription that grounds someone, without either of you realizing it.

-**Ask every adult patient whether they fly.** It takes four seconds and it belongs in the same mental slot as "do you drive a truck for a living."

 The FAA maintains a [Do Not Issue / Do Not Fly list](https://www.faa.gov/ame_guide/media/DNI_DNF_tables.pdf) and a broader [pharmaceuticals section in the Guide for Aviation Medical Examiners](https://www.faa.gov/ame_guide/pharm).
 The headlines: